After the Braces Come Off – Retainers!

 3. Permanent Bonded (Fixed) Retainers

 These are retainers which are glued to the back of your teeth and are not removed.
 Pros: You cannot see the retainer.
 It retains the teeth perfectly and is often used in cases where large relapse may occur.
 Cons: It can bother your tongue and takes some getting used to.
 It can be difficult to floss the teeth bonded to the retainer (you will need a floss threader).
+If you find that your permanent retainer broke, contact your orthodontist as soon as possible to get it repaired.

 Your orthodontist can help you decide which type of retainer is right for you.
 Depending on your orthodontic treatment, your orthodontist may want to use one type of retainer over another.
 For example, the wires in a Hawley retainer can be bent to actively move your teeth like braces, if necessary.
 So, while you may want an Essix retainer, your orthodontist may recommend a Hawley or a bonded retainer instead.
 Talk to your orthodontist to find out more.